maximeg/email_inquire/README.md

 Note that you could even have this validation for your Sign In form...

+## FAQ

+### Why does a perfectly valid corporate domain is hinted ?

+There are a few cases of corporate domains that will be hinted to the related public provider domain:

+- `google.com` => hint `gmail.com`
+- `laposte.fr` => hint `laposte.net`
+- `sfr.com` => hint `sfr.fr`

+This is intended.
+Taking `google.com` (corp) vs. `gmail.com` (public provider):

+- there are far more people with a `gmail.com` address rather than people with `google.com` address;
+- employees of Google are well aware of the difference between `google.com` (their employee address) and `gmail.com` (the public email provider offered by their company) and will not be mistaken by a hint;
+- non-tech savvy people are not, and have in mind "my email address is google", so not hinting to `gmail.com` would let a lot of actual errors pass.

+If you do not want this, add the affected domains to `EmailInquire.custom_valid_domains`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.